-- Repairs
+- Repairs;

-- Applications and improvements to your home
+- Applications and improvements to your home;

-- Paying Rent
+- Paying Rent;

-- · Advice on housing and welfare benefits, budgeting and debt
+- Advice on housing and welfare benefits, budgeting and debt;

-- Changes to tenancy
+- Changes to tenancy;

-- Neighbour complaints
+- Neighbour complaints;

-- · Moving to another house
+- Moving to another house:

 An answer phone is in operation when the office is closed.
 Please leave a message for the staff who will return your call at the first opportunity.

-An out of office hours emergency repairs service is provided and in the event of a genuine emergency you should call 07715 004265 for general emergency repairs or Saltire for gas systems if you have no heating or hot water on 0845 606 1555.
+An out of office hours emergency repairs service is provided and in the event of a genuine emergency you should call Logie Builders 0131 608 1445 for general emergency repairs or Saltire for gas systems, heating or hot water on 0845 606 1555.